sinemsarak/Coin-Market/README.md

-Here is the link of the project: https://sinemsarak-coinmarket.netlify.app/
+Here is the link of the repo:
+https://sinemsarak-coinmarket.netlify.app/